Resources

 InfrastructureUtilities

-Infrastructure inspection generates LiDAR scans, drone footage, point clouds, and reports that need to be stored, shared, and accessible for years.
-Here's what a proper documentation system looks like.
+Inspections generate LiDAR scans, drone footage, point clouds, and reports that must stay accessible for years.
+What a proper system looks like.

 May 5, 2026